Garden centres

 • Plant: Spring bulbs (tulips, daffodils, alliums), trees, perennials

-• Do: Divide perennials, rake leaves, cut back as needed
+• Do: Divide perennials, rake leaves, cut back as needed, scarify and aerate lawns

-• Look for: Bulbs, ornamental grasses, bare-root plants
+• Look for: Bulbs, ornamental grasses, maybe start bare-root or footballers. plants

 Winter (Dec–Feb)